Enoch02/Wallpaper-Explorer/README.md

 # Wallpaper Explorer
 A work in progress SwiftUI Application for fetching and downloading wallpapers from [Wallhaven](https://wallhaven.cc) using their [API](https://wallhaven.cc/help/api).

-## Features
-- Shows wallpapers
-- Does not follow best practices (will be included in a future update)
-- Shows wallpapers (ICYMI)

 ## Screenshot